MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-disaster-recovery.md

  In addition, the computer name of the management server and Self-Service Portal is stored in the associated databases.
 Regardless of whether you encounter a software or hardware failure of a management server or Self-Service Portal, your recovery process is based on restoring a computer that has the same computer name as the computer that failed.

- The steps for recovering from a management server failure are as follows:
+ To recover from a management server failure, follow these steps:

 1. Restore the encryption keys before you run Setup, and install the new management servers.
 2. Install the new management server on a computer that has the same name as the original computer.